-Sweden: Sweden continues to grapple with widespread piracy over the Internet, but government enforcement efforts have begun to show positive results.
+Sweden: Sweden continues to grapple with widespread piracy on the Internet, but government enforcement efforts have begun to show positive results.
 Following the entry into force in April 2009 of legislation implementing the EU Enforcement Directive, several major pirate websites left Sweden.
-Nonetheless, Sweden still hosts some of the largest online pirate sites in the world, several of which are listed in USTR's publication, Notorious Piracy Markets.
-Legal sales over the Internet have increased in recent years, in part because the government's enforcement efforts.
+Nonetheless, Sweden still hosts some large on-line pirate sites -- several of which are listed in USTR's Notorious Piracy Markets report.
+Legal sales over the Internet have increased in recent years, in part because of better legal alternatives and Swedish enforcement efforts.